5 Halcyon Days

 ‘Nein, Zwei!’

 I made many friends and acquaintances in short order with no shortage of others whose interests matched my own.
 Living with like-minded students allowed me to easily share knowledge about assignments and essays and ask advice when confronted with academic or course related problems.
-Senior students often gave personal advice about the subjects they found interesting, the lecturers they found engaging and tips about past exams – information that couldn’t be found inside a handbook.
+Senior students often gave personal advice about the talking points they found interesting, the lecturers they found engaging and tips about past exams – information that couldn’t be found inside a handbook.
 Around exam period my peers and I could often be found in the library or in tutorial rooms comparing notes, studying together or finishing group assignments.

 It also meant that there were people to go to lectures with and share late night discussions.
 Perhaps more importantly, however, it made it easy to rub elbows with people across a range of disciplines, with different experiences, talents, and goals. – diversifying friendship groups and allowing a more rounded approach to university life.